francisgill1000/laravel-nuxt-starter/README.md

 # Laravel Nuxt Start Setup Guide

-This guide explains how to set up a project from a Git repository and configure Register/Login API.
+This guide explains how to set up a Laravel Nuxt Starter project from a Git repository.

 ## Prerequisites